Legal/Public Notices and Announcements

 The Village of New Bremen Water Treatment Department has completed the monitoring cycle of the New Bremen public water supply for volatile organic chemicals (VOCs) as required by the Ohio Administrative Code (OAC) Chapter 3745-81.

 Upon completion of each VOC monitoring cycle, state regulations also require the owner or operator of a public water supply to notify its consumers of the availability of the VOC analytical results for the period tested.
-Persons wanting to review the VOC results should contact:
+Persons wanting to review the VOC results should contact the village administrator, Brent Richter.

 Branches and limbs will be collected at the curb on Mondays.
 No pickup will occur if any type of plastic material is mixed in.